rocjs/getroc/docs/GETSTARTED.md

 # Getting started with Roc

-We will be focused on React and Redux oriented applications in this starter-guide.
+We will be focused on React and Redux based applications in this starter-guide.
 A very popular choice combined with server-rendering for delivering blazing fast user experiences.
-Roc has taken care of all the tooling to get you started writing your app instantly.
+Roc has taken care of all the tooling so that you can get started writing your app instantly.

+Keep in mind that Roc is **not** tied to React and Redux extensions.
+Creating your own extension is also an option.

 ## Install Roc
 Make sure you have [Node.js](https://nodejs.org) 4.x or higher and [npm](https://www.npmjs.com/) 3.x or higher on your system.